TzZeka/Produting/README.md

 - **About Page**: Information about the app.
 - **Register Page**: Users can create an account.
 - **Login Page**: Users can log in to access private functionality.
+- **Catalog Page**: Users can view catalog list of all products with details.
+You can add them to favourites as well.

 #### **Private (Authorized Users):**
 - **Product Management**: Authorized users can: